GwydionJon/Orca_script_manager/docs/source/explanation/explanation.rst

 - collecting results from the server and storing them in the correct location.
 - submitting new jobs and restarting failed jobs.

-All of these functions will depend on the specific calculation tool that is being used. however this should cover all aspects needed for any calculation tool to be used in this program.
+All of these functions depend on the used quantum chemistry software package.
+However this interface should cover all aspects needed for the usage of any software package with this program.